tleers/python-minimal-boilerplate/README.md

 4. On each `git commit` the code validation packages will be run before the actual commit.
 5. Explore the setup in the folder structure of this package.
 6. Profit.

-# Rationalisation

-1. Src layout instead of flat layout
-2. Pre-commit flow + github actions
- * here is the github workflow CI which performs more extended checks or repo-specific checks.
- * there is the pre-commit flow which is more lightweight, can be developer-specific as well